microsoft/nni/docs/InstallNNI_Ubuntu.md

 * __Install NNI in docker image__

     You can also install NNI in a docker image.
 Please follow the instructions [here](../deployment/docker/README.md) to build NNI docker image.
+The NNI docker image can also be retrieved from dockerhub through the command `docker pull msranni/nni:latest`.

 ## Further reading
 * [Overview](Overview.md)